janaSunrise/janaSunrise/README.md

 > Life is all about ups and downs, wins and losses.
 Never be disappointed and Keep moving forward!

-👇 **Catch me in your terminal and know me more by using the command!**
+👇 **Catch me in your terminal and know me more by using this command!**

 ```sh
 npx sunrit